Student surveys and giving feedback on the course

 Messages sent to the FFF are automatically anonymised (email addresses are hidden).
-In order for the system to work, it is necessary to specify the general topic area of each feedback comment using the menus at the top of the comment window.
-Note that all fast feedback traffic is monitored (before anonymisation) by the Director of Undergraduate Education in the Teaching Office.
+In order for the system to work, it is necessary to specify the general topic area of each comment using the menus at the top of the comment window.
+All fast feedback traffic is monitored (before anonymisation) by the Director of Undergraduate Education.

-Last updated on 04/01/2017 14:42
+Last updated on 08/11/2017 15:42